New York Medicaid compliance, actually operated.

 Generic compliance platforms cover broad regulatory frameworks. part521 is purpose-built around 18 NYCRR Subpart 521-1 — the specific elements OMIG looks for, the specific records they expect, and the operational rhythm New York Medicaid providers need.
 We help operate the program, not just store policies in a folder.

-What does the hotline include?
+How does the hotline work?

 Who handles the monthly exclusion screening?